jumpinjackie/fdo/CMake__README.txt

     This will set up necessary debug-only compiler flags.
 The value for this setting is case-sensitive

+    If your compiler is gcc 4.8 or higher you can also compile with Address Sanitizer (ASAN) support by passing in:

+        -DSANITIZE_ADDRESS=ON

+    If compiling in debug mode, it is also recommended to compile with ASAN support if your compiler supports it as this can detect a certain class of errors and bugs without needing to use an external tool like valgrind

 V.  Compiling Providers
     Providers can be called directly from cmake commandline, no need to compile separated anymore if you are doing in source build